Photo: Charlotte Carlberg Barg

 Photo: Ivan Maximov

-The first open-innovation Bio4Comp Award was for novel ideas that conceptually or technically advance the field of parallel computing with biological agents in a substantial manner.
-The deadline was on 15th of January 2019.
-Bio4Comp would like to thank all participants for their creative ideas.
-Currently, the submissons are under evaluation by the Innovation System Committee.
-The winner will be announced in due time.
+The second open-innovation Bio4Comp Award is for novel ideas that conceptually or technically advance the field of parallel computing with biological agents in a substantial manner.
+The deadline is on 17th of February 2020.
+The second challenge is about

 WHO CAN PARTICIPATE